lukekonsta/Turtles/README.md

 # Turtles
-Simple drawing Python programs, with the help of the Python feature "Turtle"
+Simple drawing Python programs, with the help of the Python feature "Turtle".